kstenerud/concise-encoding/cte-specification.md

 exponent_hex  = ('p' | 'P') & neg? & digits_dec; # hex float exponent is in decimal, not hex.
 ```

 To maintain compatibility with [CBE](cbe-specification.md), values in base-16 notation **MUST NOT** exceed the range of ieee754 64-bit binary float.
-A value outside of this range is a [data error](ce-structure.md#data-errors).
+A value outside of this range is an [error condition](ce-structure.md#error-processing).

 **Examples**: